-The Kimberley region is in the Northwest of Australia.
+The Orb River is in the Kimberley region is in the Northwest of Australia.
 The Ord River flows through this area and then this precious resource used to spill out to the ocean.
 A project to irrigate the surrounding lands from the Ord River was instigated in 1959 with a grant from the Commonwealth Government.
 A dam to harness this resource was the construction of the Kununurra Diversion Dam across the Ord River.
 This was completed in 1963.
 In 1967 the Commonwealth Government provided a grant for the construction of the Ord River Dam to provide a major storage reservoir, called Lake Argyle.
 Lake Argyle is one of the world’s largest man made water bodies and was formed by an earth and rock filled dam in the Carr Boyd Ranges.

 The Ord river dam was completed in 1972.
 The Dam became the largest capacity dam in Australia.
 In 1990 it was decided to build a hydraulic power station at the base of the main Ord Dam.
 The engineers built a weir across the spillway and raised the storage by six meters.
 This almost doubled the volume and thus increased the capacity to 21 Sydney Harbours.